 As embroidery by hand takes time, and with the advancement in technology, embroidery machines were created.
 An incredible creation indeed!

-Hold your imaginations, and let’s talk about how to use embroidery machine!
+Hold your imagination, and let’s talk about how to use an embroidery machine!

 Embroidery Machine 101

-Using an embroidery machine is different from that of the sewing machine.
+Using an embroidery machine is different from that of a sewing machine.
 Choosing an embroidery machine is also an important task or decision that must be made wisely.